-For further information get in touch with who promotes and manages the FAI Colibri Badge Award System in UK on behalf of BMAA.
+For further information get in touch with BMAA who promote and manage the FAI Colibri Badge Award System in UK.

 FAI licences run annually from January to December.
 Now there is a centralized database it is easy for them to be checked, so you must have a current one one to fly in microlight or paramotor international championships or to attempt microlight or paramotor records or you will not get a score or have a valid claim.

 The BMAA issues and renews these licenses, endorsed for microlights and paramotors, to its members under the authority delegated to it by the Royal Aero Club.
 BMAA will also endorse FAI licences for microlights and paramotors which were originally issued for other airsports by other RAeC member organizations (eg BHPA).

 As with Colibri badges, paramotor pilots may find it useful to hold an FAI Sporting Licence when flying outside the UK.